rachelhollis/stock-analysis/README.md

 ### Purpose

 The code developed does its job.
 However, it might not be efficient or work as well for thousands of stocks.
-The purpose of this analysis is to refactor the code and determine whether the scrip runs faster.
+The purpose of this analysis is to refactor the code and determine whether the script runs faster.

 ## Analysis and Challenges